Skip to content

 • The server listens on the fixed address 169.254.20.10:53 with UDP & TCP on a dummy interface nodelocaldns.

-For additional configuration, see extending CoreDNS configuration below.
+For configuration, see extending CoreDNS configuration below.

 External names